The Banalization of AIDS: "Just a Little Comprimidinho"

-In recent years, however, part of this network has been penalized due to underfunding of the Unified Health System (SUS) and the weakening of the response to AIDS in the country.
+In recent years, however, part of this network has been penalized, due to the underfunding of the Unified Health System (SUS) and the weakening of the AIDS response in the country.

-The recent proposal of the Ministry of Health that network strengthening by expanding care of people infected in primary care leaves questions about its effectiveness.
-It is true that positive experiences were observed in deployed services at this level of attention, however, evaluations also showed that the worst quality indicators focused on the less complex services.
+The recent proposal of the Ministry of Health to strengthen this network by expanding the care of infected persons in basic care leaves questions about its effectiveness.
+It is true that positive experiences were observed in services deployed at this level of care, however, evaluations also showed that the worst quality indicators focused on services of less complexity.

-For those who say that I am "fuck em" with my pessimism I must retort by saying.
+For those who say that I am "fuck tyers" with my pessimism I must retort by saying.

 Fuck, but do not fuck!